huggingface/blog/bloom-inference-pytorch-scripts.md

 make sure to adjust `/path/to/nvme_offload` to somewhere you have ~400GB of free memory on a fast NVMe drive.

-## More Client Solutions
+## Additional Client and Server Solutions

-At [transformers-bloom-inference](https://github.com/huggingface/transformers-bloom-inference) you will find more very efficient solutions.
+At [transformers-bloom-inference](https://github.com/huggingface/transformers-bloom-inference) you will find more very efficient solutions, including server solutions.

 Here are some previews.